scottyroges/MortgageMatrix/memory-bank/activeContext.md

   - InfoSection: For the "How It Works" section
   - Footer: For the page footer with social media icons
   - AffordabilityEstimatorResults: For displaying dynamic calculation results with detailed interest rate breakdowns
+  - TermSelector: For selecting loan term options (30, 20, 15, 10 years) with button group
-- Implemented mortgage calculation utilities in mortgageCalculations.ts
+- Implemented mortgage calculation utilities:
+  - mortgageCalculations.ts: For affordability calculations
+  - calculateMonthlyPayment.ts: For monthly payment calculations
-- Connected the UI with the calculation logic to display actual affordable house prices
+- Connected the UI with the calculation logic to display actual affordable house prices and monthly payments
 - Updated the Header component with calculator icon and hamburger menu
 - Implemented form validation for required fields
 - Added styling to match the design with specified colors (#059669 for green and #111827 for dark blue)